ivon-i/soc-craveaway-front/PLAN.md

 - we need to clear the current set of cards and render the new set of cards

 - we also need to change the 'Top recipes' headline to 'All recipes'

+++

+- add image to home page ✅
+- fix image on mobile screen size mobile hero (ask team what they think it looks like)
+- place the all button on mobile ✅
+- make the opacity of the required lighter ✅
+- align nav hamburger menu icon to left (use material icon for it to get rid of the misalignment)